vmware-archive/xenon/README.md

 ## Getting started

 For detailed information please refer to the [wiki](https://github.com/vmware/xenon/wiki).
-Tutorials for each Xenon service patterns will be made available in the coming months.
-Various samples are under the dcp-samples directory.
+Various samples are under the xenon-samples directory.

 ### Building the code